22 Dec Can I Change My Child’s Hair Color without My Ex-Spouse’s Approval?

 If you would like assistance in negotiating decisions such as changing your child’s hair color or other matters similar in nature, Jeffrey M. Bloom can help.
 He has extensive experience helping divorced parents with a variety of family law matters, and he can guide you through the process every step of the way.

 Please contact The Law Offices of Jeffrey M. Bloom today to schedule a consultation.
-Mr. Bloom assists clients in the Hackensack area with all types of divorce-related issues.
+Mr. Bloom assists clients in the West New York with all types of divorce-related issues.